jon-harper/clockmaker-project/docs/wiring/connectors.md

 ### JST SM

-Although these connectors do not have wire-to-board applications, they are easy to crimp and can be panel mounted.
+Although these connectors are only for wire-to-wire connections, they are easy to crimp and can be panel mounted.
 A downside to SM connectors is the size of the shell.

 **Summary**